What Does Trust Yourself Mean? A Closer Look at Brene Brown’s Anatomy of Trust

 Do you find that you overshare?

-In terms of sharing with others, are you clear on what you feel comfortable sharing and with whom?
+Are you clear on what you feel comfortable sharing with others and with whom?
 In an ideal world, you know who you can trust and move through intimate moments with grace and ease, never regretting what you’ve disclosed.

 5. Integrity: A secret ingredient to building self-trust.